-So let’s get to it – here’s all the productivity advice you need for 2016.
+So let’s get to it – here’s all the productivity advice you need for 2020 and beyond.

 This post describes some of the downsides of batch processing as well, but if you can get into the habit of batching and apply it consistently, you’ll find that it is very effective indeed.

 In the early part of 2015, I was doing quite a bit of batching, and I was finding it to be incredibly beneficial.

 Again, the tricky part is in maintaining that pace, because I haven’t exactly kept up with it.

 It’ll probably do me some good to review this post too.

 But if you have clear boundaries in your schedule for when you’ll be working on what, it makes it easy to stay focused on whatever tasks you might be trying to complete.

 Tip #2: Plan Each Week & Leave Nothing to Chance